pattern-lab/website/patternlabsite/docs/data-json-mustache.md

 ---
 layout: docs
 title: Introduction to JSON & Mustache Variables | Pattern Lab
+heading: Introduction to JSON & Mustache Variables
 ---

-# Introduction to JSON & Mustache Variables
 The best reference for this topic is the [Mustache documentation](http://mustache.github.io/mustache.5.html) but this should provide a good beginner's primer.

 ## Simple Variables